smartcontractkit/chainlink/README.md

 2. Install [gencodec](https://github.com/fjl/gencodec) and [jq](https://stedolan.github.io/jq/download/) to be able to run `go generate ./...` and `make abigen`

-3. Install mockery
+3. Run mockery

 `make mockery`

-Using the `make` command will install the correct version.
+Using the `make mockery` command will install the correct version.

+Running `make generate` will run `go generate` on the entire repo using mockery to generate all mocks.
+(This will also re-generate gethwrappers from solidity contracts, which will first be compiled.)

 4. Build contracts: